Clinical Support Worker, Jo Howley, retires just days before her 75th birthday

 Jo Howley spent five years nursing at Beverley Westwood Hospital before moving to Ward 11 at Castle Hill Hospital when it opened 28 years ago.
 She has worked on the ward as a Clinical Support Worker ever since, caring for patients who have undergone colorectal surgery.

-But on Friday 20th April, Jo will work her last shift before finally retiring from Hull and East Yorkshire Hospitals NHS Trust.
+But on Friday 20th April, Jo will work her last shift before finally retiring from Hull University Teaching Hospitals NHS Trust.

 “I’ll be 75 next week but I really don’t feel it.
 I just love working here, I’ve been so happy and I’m really going to miss the people; both the patients and the people I work with, it’s such a great team.